-Mr. Miles J. Shea arrived at Quantico Middle/High School on November 16, 2020 after serving as the Principal of West Point Middle School at the United States Army Garrison West Point.
+Mr. Miles J. Shea arrived at Quantico Middle High School on November 16, 2020, after serving as Principal of West Point Middle School on United States Army Garrison West Point in New York.

-A native of Pennsylvania, Mr. Shea earned his Bachelor’s Degree in Elementary Education and his Master’s Degree in Educational Leadership.
-Mr. Shea has served successfully as a classroom teacher, coach, club sponsor, committee chair, school improvement chair, assistant principal and principal and has been nominated as Principal of the Year multiple times.
+A native of Pennsylvania, Mr. Shea earned his bachelor’s degree in Elementary Education and his master’s degree in Educational Leadership.
+Mr. Shea has served successfully as a classroom teacher, coach, committee chair, school improvement chair, assistant principal and principal and he has been nominated as Principal of the Year multiple times.
 As a parent he has also served as President of Project Graduation.
-He and his wife, a teacher at Crossroads Elementary, have had the good fortune to work for DoDEA schools in Okinawa (Japan), Schweinfurt (Germany), Ft.
-Stewart (Georgia), SHAPE (Belgium), Lakenheath (England) and West Point (New York).
+He and his wife, a teacher at Crossroads Elementary School, have had the good fortune to serve DoDEA schools in Japan, Germany, Ft.
+Stewart, Ga., Belgium, England, West Point and now Quantico.

-Mr. Shea has led many initiatives in his career including successful school accreditations and he conceived, designed and implemented a full-time Science, Technology, Engineering and Mathematics (STEM) program at Feltwell ES.
+Among his accomplishments he conceived, designed, and implemented a full-time Science, Technology, Engineering and Mathematics (STEM) program at Feltwell ES.
 It was named a powerful practice during accreditation and has been profiled on the Armed Forces Network.
 In addition, he led his basketball team to a league championship while stationed in Germany.
-At West Point Middle School he developed several innovative programs including Bulldog Bistro, Bulldog Learning Academy, EXL Mentoring, and the school was awarded a Blue Ribbon for school year 2019-2020.
+At West Point Middle School, he developed several innovative programs including Bulldog Bistro, Bulldog Learning Academy, EXL Mentoring, and the school was awarded a Blue Ribbon for school year 2019-2020.
 Under Mr. Shea’s leadership Quantico Middle High School has transitioned from the Delaney Athletic Conference to the Greater Piedmont Athletic Conference (GPAC) and has completed a highly successful internal review last spring by the Mid-Atlantic District.
-Mr. Shea believes strongly in creating a positive school climate with high expectations for all, providing leadership opportunities for stakeholders and developing vibrant partnerships throughout the community in order to deliver a world class education to all students.
+Mr. Shea believes strongly in a positive school climate with high expectations for all, shared leadership and developing vibrant partnerships throughout the community to deliver a world class education to our DoDEA students.

-Mr. Shea grew up in a family of 11 children and is an avid golfer, cyclist and lifelong learner.
+Mr. Shea grew up in a family of eleven children and is an avid golfer, boater, cyclist, and lifelong learner.
 Mr. and Mrs. Shea’s daughter is a DoDEA graduate, and they are Lolli and Pops to their three wonderful grandchildren!

 Mr. Kolodziej graduated from the University of Mary Washington with a Bachelor’s degree in Sociology and a Master's degree in Education.
 He taught for six years in the Fairfax County, Virginia public schools and added certification in gifted education.